naka53/alpha/README.md

 d5 03 20 1f     nop
 ```

-### Hook attack
+### MITM attack

-The purpose of this attack is to insert our routine function in __arm_smccc_smc to manage the SMC call.
+The purpose of this attack is to insert our routine function in __arm_smccc_smc to filter the SMC call.
 First step is to jump to our hook function:
 ```

 ```